TylerYep/wolfbot/README.md

 Constants, along with their use cases, are listed in src/const.py.

 # Development
+## November 2019
+Moving some directories around, with the goal of making it simple to run WolfBot configs and commands from a single client-facing Python script, and being more intentional about client-facing exports.
+Added a pre-commit git hook to run unit and integration tests before every commit.

 ## October 2019
 Still testing, working on the tail end parts of the game (predictions, encoder, and voting).
 Redid the role initialization yet again using the class method decorator to follow more Pythonic conventions.
 I also added docstrings and the static method decorator to all test file methods to finally silence all of those Pylint warnings.